JetBrains/intellij-sdk-docs/topics/basics/getting_started/running_and_debugging_a_plugin.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+In most cases, the results of theme plugin can be previewed by running the <control>Preview Theme</control> action in the [theme description file](themes_customize.md) editor.
+Sometimes, when more advanced styling options are implemented, the previewing theme may not be enough to see all the changes.
+This page explains how to run or debug the theme plugin in the IDE configured as a part of [project SDK](setting_up_environment.md).

 ## Create Plugin Run Configuration

 To run and debug a plugin directly from a theme plugin project, a _Plugin_ run configuration must be added.